Simulated Annealing for Quadratic and Higher-Order Unconstrained Integer Optimization: Results

 \subsection{Energy as a function of sweeps}

 In this subsection, we examine how the energy decreases as a function of the number of sweeps.
 Since the computational cost per sweep depends on the choice of transition probability, the energy as a function of sweeps does not by itself quantify performance, but it helps reveal the characteristic behavior of each transition probability.
-In the following experiments, SA was performed with 1000 samples, and the mean energy for each fixed number of sweeps was computed.

-We first consider the random interaction model [Eq. (\ref{model-RI})] for $p = 2$.
-When the variable range is small ($u = 1$), the three transition probability methods exhibit almost no difference in performance [Fig. \ref{sweep-dep-general}(a)].
-In contrast, when the range is increased to $u = 100$, the Metropolis method yields noticeably higher energies, particularly at small sweep regimes [Fig. \ref{sweep-dep-general}(b)].
+We first consider the random interaction model [Eq. (\ref{model-RI})] for $p = 2$. {The results are averaged over 100 samples for each of 100 independent random realizations. } When the variable range is small ($u = 1$), the three transition probability methods exhibit almost no difference in performance [Fig. \ref{sweep-dep-general}(a)].
+In contrast, when the range is increased to {$u = 1000$}, the Metropolis method yields noticeably higher energies, particularly at small sweep regimes [Fig. \ref{sweep-dep-general}(b)].
 This behavior is consistent with the discussion in Sect. \ref{subsect-transi-prob-metro}, which states that the Metropolis method performs poorly when the variable range is wide.
-It is also observed that the heat-bath method achieves slightly lower energies than the optimal-transition Metropolis method in this regime [Fig. \ref{sweep-dep-general}(b)].
+It is also observed that the heat bath method achieves slightly lower energies than the optimal-transition Metropolis method in this regime [Fig. \ref{sweep-dep-general}(b)].

-The results for the multilinear model [Eq. (\ref{model-ML})] show a somewhat different trend.
-For the extremely large variable range ($u = 10^{6}$), the Metropolis method again performs poorly, but the heat-bath method exhibits a temporary degradation at small sweeps [Fig. \ref{sweep-dep-special}(a)].
+The results for the multilinear model [Eq. (\ref{model-ML})]{, averaged over 1000 samples,} show a somewhat different trend.
+For the extremely large variable range ($u = 10^{6}$), the Metropolis method again performs poorly, but the heat bath method exhibits a temporary degradation at small sweeps [Fig. \ref{sweep-dep-special}(a)].
 For the case of large polynomial degree ($p = 30$), the system does not reach the ground state even after $10^{6}$ sweeps for any transition probability, and in this regime the optimal-transition Metropolis method yields the lowest energies [Fig. \ref{sweep-dep-special}(b)].

 In summary, when compared at the same number of sweeps, the Metropolis method shows poor performance when the variable range is wide.
-For the other two methods, depending on the number of sweeps, either the heat-bath method or the optimal-transition Metropolis method can perform slightly better, but the difference between them remains small.
+For the other two methods, depending on the number of sweeps, either the heat bath method or the optimal-transition Metropolis method can perform slightly better, but the difference between them remains small.